PedroValente00/todo-list/README.md

-# wishlist-2
+# todo-list

-Wishlist project with the MERN stack
+A todo-list project using the MERN stack (MongoDB, Express, React, Node)
-A more recent version of my [first wishlist](https://github.com/PedroValente00/wishlist)

 Hosted with Vercel and using React technologies (Vite, Material UI, etc)